accellionapis/api-guide/source/includes/_setup.md

 5. Turn the API Playground ON.
 6. Click on the + button to add your custom app.
 Further steps below the screenshot.
 ![](../images/navigation-custom-apps.png)
-7. Depending on your needs, fill up the Add Custom Application form.
+7. Fill up the Add Custom Application form as per your needs.
 Our example app will use standard OAuth 2.0 flow with refresh token.
 ![](../images/custom-app-form.png)